 “So how was it?
-Did you have fun?” asked Helene as she pulled their old pickup onto the two-lane country road at the end of the long gravel driveway.
+Did you have fun?” asked Helene as she pulled their old pickup onto the two-lane country road that bordered the front of Kuhaylah Arabians.

 “How about some details?”
 Helene again prodded.

 “Mom, I had fun.
 I wish you wouldn’t interrogate me.”

 Helene sighed, “My new boss, Mr. Singh, invited us for dinner tonight.”